 Not many, if any at all.
 Cape Town on the other hand will let you do all these and plenty more.
 So whether it’s addictive adventure, abundant wildlife, exciting culture, captivating history, or the lot.
-There’s plenty to go around in this magnificent city.
+There’s plenty to go around in the ‘mother city.’
 So, what’re you waiting for?

 Hello!
-My name’s Michele and I’m the Cape Town Ambassador for NITGB and I’m a Capetonian through and through, having lived in this wonderful city all of my life.
-Now I’ve been lucky enough to have travelled to the far corners of the world with my work, but I still haven’t come across a city as profoundly fascinating as Cape Town.
+My name’s Michele and I’m the Cape Town Ambassador for NITGB.
+I’m a Capetonian through and through, having lived in this wonderful city all of my life.
+Now, I’ve been lucky enough to have travelled to the far corners of the world with my work, but I still haven’t come across a city as profoundly fascinating as Cape Town.

 The city really does offer an experience like no other, it’s a metropolis of adventure, a hub of vibrancy and a melting pot of different cultures.
 With 13 different languages spoken, from Zulu, to Afrikaans, to English, Cape Town is one of the most diverse cities in the world.
 It’s diversity doesn’t just stop at it’s culture, the vast range of exciting things to do and see mean you’ll never be sat around scratching your head wondering what to do next.
 Here’s a few of my top Cape Town Highlights:

 Sure you’ve probably heard of it.
 One of Cape Town’s iconic sights, making your way to the summit of Table Mountain is a must.
 But there’s more than just one way to get there, you can hop on the cable car, or hike.
 (And there’s even a few secret routes to explore, but shh).